SCRT-HQ/VaporShell/docs/glossary/Add-VSGlueTableSkewedInfo.md

----
-layout: glossary
-title: Add-VSGlueTableSkewedInfo
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSGlueTableSkewedInfo

 ## SYNOPSIS
-Adds an AWS::Glue::Table.SkewedInfo resource property to the template
+Adds an AWS::Glue::Table.SkewedInfo resource property to the template.
+Specifies skewed values in a table.
+Skewed values are those that occur with very high frequency.

 ## SYNTAX